 - Mix the lamb in a baking dish with the other lamb ingredients.
 Bake at 300 for about 4 hours until tender and shreddy, stirring once or twice during cooking and adding water if needed.

-- Make the curry paste by adding all the ingrredients to a mortar and pestle, starting with the dry ones and mashing them to a powder, then adding each ingredient, in order, one by one, and smashing until mostly smooth.
+- Make the curry paste by adding all the ingredients to a mortar and pestle, starting with the dry ones and mashing them to a powder, then adding each ingredient, in order, one by one, and smashing until mostly smooth.
+Season with salt

 - Add some oil to a large pot and saute the curry paste on medium heat for about 7 minutes until fragrant and the raw garlic and onion smell is cooked off.